An essay in 40 questions, beginning with “Why did you come to the US? Where are your parents?”

 “And once you’re here, you’re ready to give everything, or almost everything, to stay and play a part in the greater theater of belonging.”

-91ZOrAgmdrLOne thing I love about essay and story collections is seeing the recurring images and ideas that pop up throughout, like the weeds (or wild flowers?) of the author’s subconscious.
+One thing I love about essay and story collections is seeing the recurring images and ideas that pop up throughout, like the weeds (or wild flowers?) of the author’s subconscious.
 As the title suggests, Her Body and Other Parties by Carmen Maria Machado is full of women’s bodies—bodies disappearing, falling apart, taking up space.
 With hints of surrealism, Machado’s stories explore the ways that we are continually haunted by past traumas.
 She renders the neurotic mania that sometimes takes the wheel when women remain unheard or misunderstood as well as the pain of feeling like a burden to your loved ones.
 Her characters don’t necessarily find healing and happy endings, but I love that they face their truest selves, no matter how terrifying it is, and fiercely pursue what they most desire.